Centene (NYSE:CNC) Updates FY 2021 Earnings Guidance

-Centene (NYSE:CNC) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $5.050-$5.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.230.
+Centene (NYSE:CNC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $5.050-$5.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.230.
 The company issued revenue guidance of -.Centene also updated its FY 2022 guidance to EPS.

-A number of brokerages have recently weighed in on CNC.
-Wells Fargo & Company boosted their price objective on shares of Centene from $87.00 to $93.00 and gave the stock an overweight rating in a report on Thursday, June 17th.
-BMO Capital Markets boosted their price objective on shares of Centene from $88.00 to $93.00 and gave the stock an outperform rating in a report on Thursday, June 17th.
+Several research firms have recently weighed in on CNC.
+Bank of America increased their price objective on Centene from $75.00 to $85.00 and gave the company a buy rating in a report on Tuesday, June 8th.
+Oppenheimer restated a buy rating and issued a $90.00 price target on shares of Centene in a research report on Thursday, June 17th.
+TheStreet raised Centene from a c+ rating to a b- rating in a research note on Thursday, April 1st.
+Wells Fargo & Company raised their price target on Centene from $87.00 to $93.00 and gave the stock an overweight rating in a research note on Thursday, June 17th.
+Finally, BMO Capital Markets lifted their price objective on Centene from $88.00 to $93.00 and gave the company an outperform rating in a research note on Thursday, June 17th.
 They noted that the move was a valuation call.
-Truist Securities boosted their price objective on shares of Centene from $80.00 to $90.00 and gave the stock a buy rating in a report on Thursday, June 17th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on shares of Centene from $80.00 to $86.00 and gave the stock a buy rating in a report on Thursday, June 17th.
-Finally, TheStreet upgraded shares of Centene from a c+ rating to a b- rating in a report on Thursday, April 1st.
-Five investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-Centene has an average rating of Buy and an average target price of $82.38.
+Five equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
+Centene has a consensus rating of Buy and an average price target of $82.38.

-In other news, EVP Jesse N. Hunter sold 25,000 shares of the company’s stock in a transaction dated Friday, June 11th.
-The shares were sold at an average price of $71.17, for a total value of $1,779,250.00.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, Director Orlando Ayala sold 7,201 shares of the company’s stock in a transaction dated Thursday, April 29th.
+In related news, Director Orlando Ayala sold 7,201 shares of Centene stock in a transaction dated Thursday, April 29th.
 The stock was sold at an average price of $60.00, for a total transaction of $432,060.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Brent D. Layton sold 7,682 shares of the business’s stock in a transaction that occurred on Wednesday, May 5th.
+The stock was sold at an average price of $65.00, for a total value of $499,330.00.
+Following the sale, the executive vice president now owns 424,808 shares of the company’s stock, valued at approximately $27,612,520.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 89,883 shares of company stock worth $6,150,940.
-Insiders own 1.80% of the company’s stock.
+Insiders sold a total of 89,883 shares of company stock worth $6,150,940 in the last three months.
+Company insiders own 1.80% of the company’s stock.

 Centene Corporation operates as a multi-national healthcare enterprise that provides programs and services to under-insured and uninsured individuals in the United States.
 Its Managed Care segment offers health plan coverage to individuals through government subsidized programs, including Medicaid, the State children's health insurance program, long-term services and support, foster care, and medicare-medicaid plans, which cover dually eligible individuals, as well as aged, blind, or disabled programs.